hubertrybka/pum-24/README.md

   `---`      `--`----'     '---'                       `---'                '--'
 ```

+## Table of contents
+* Lab 1 - Python basics.
+Conway's Game of Life.
+* Lab 2 - Classes and objects in Python.
+Linear Regression in NumPy.
+* Lab 3 - Exploratory data analysis.
+Dataset manipulations.
+Building a regression model.
+* Lab 4 - Binary classification.
+Clustering and unsupervised learning.
+* Lab 5 - Introduction to neural networks with PyTorch.
+* Lab 6 - Managing the training process of neural networks with W&B.
+* Lab 7 - Generative models.
+Variational Autoencoder.
+---

+## Quick introduction to the Python random module

+The Python standard library includes a module called `random` that provides functions for generating pseudorandom numbers.
+To complete the exercises in this notebook, you may want to learn the following functions:

 ## Course info
 During the semester you will have to complete a series of seven laboratory sessions.
 The course material is divided into notebooks, each dedicated to a specific topic.